10th Special Forces Group (United States): 1950s

 In 1950, the Lodge Act was passed, which provided for the recruiting of foreign nationals into the United States military.
 It was originally planned that half of the members of the Special Forces would be native Europeans.
-Many of the initial members of the 10th SFG(A) were Lodge Act recruits, who were strenuously anti-Communist.
-Among the more notable of these men was Major Larry Thorne, a former Finnish Army soldier who was awarded the Mannerheim Cross during World War II.
+Many of the initial members of the 10th SFG (A) were Lodge Act recruits, who were strenuously anti-Communist.
+Among the more notable of these men was Major Larry Thorne, a former Finnish Army soldier and Waffen-SS veteran who was awarded the Mannerheim Cross during World War II.

-The 10th SFG(A) was constituted 19 May 1952 and activated on 11 June 1952, at Fort Bragg, North Carolina, under the command of Colonel Aaron Bank.
+The 10th SFG (A) was constituted 19 May 1952 and activated on 11 June 1952, at Fort Bragg, North Carolina, under the command of Colonel Aaron Bank.
 The group was split in 1953, with one half being sent to Germany, while the other half remained at Fort Bragg to form the core of the 77th Special Forces Group (redesignated as the 7th SFG in 1960).
 By the end of June 1952, the group had 122 officers and men assigned.
 Many had been OSS, Ranger, and Airborne troopers during World War II.
 The group's mission was to conduct partisan warfare behind Soviet lines in the event of a Soviet invasion of Europe.

-On 10 November 1953, the 10th SFG(A) was split in half, with one half deployed to Bad Tölz and Lenggries in West Germany, and the other remaining in Fort Bragg to become the 77th Special Forces Group (which in 1960 became the 7th Special Forces Group).
+On 10 November 1953, the 10th SFG (A) was split in half, with one half deployed to Bad Tölz and Lenggries in West Germany, and the other remaining in Fort Bragg to become the 77th Special Forces Group (which in 1960 became the 7th Special Forces Group).
 The green beret was authorized for wear by Col. William E. Ekman, the group commander, in 1954, and it became group policy.
 By 1955, every soldier in the unit wore a green beret as part of the uniform.
 However, the Department of the Army (DA) did not recognize the beret as headgear.
 The DA banned the wear of the beret, but in 1961 it was restored by President Kennedy, a major champion of the Special Forces.
 The 10th Group encountered publicity for the first time in 1955 when The New York Times published two articles about the unit, describing them as a "liberation" force designed to fight behind enemy lines.
 Pictures showed soldiers of the group wearing their berets, with their faces blacked out to conceal their identities.